Beyond the Tower: Quirky Places to Stay in Toronto That Will Make Your Friends Jealous

 For more adventurous water dwellers, Boat BnBs at Bluffer’s Park Marina ($150-$180/night) range from sleek sailboats to character-filled trawlers.
 These accommodations come with significant seasonal restrictions – they’re only available from May through October when Lake Ontario isn’t threatening to transform into a giant ice cube.
 Temperatures on the water typically run 5-10F cooler than downtown, with summer averages hovering around a comfortable 70F.

-Practical-minded travelers should note that floating accommodations book up astonishingly fast, particularly for summer weekends that coincide with waterfront festivals.
+Practical-minded travelers should note that floating accommodations book up astonishingly fast, particularly for summer weekends that coincide with waterfront festivals, making advance preparation essential when planning a trip to Toronto.
 Reservations made at least three months in advance are strongly recommended.
 Budget travelers can take advantage of significant savings by booking during shoulder seasons (May and September), when rates typically drop 30-40% while temperatures remain reasonably comfortable.

 Themed Rooms That Transport You